Our rating(3.9/5)

 The Worldpay countertop terminal is ideal for connecting with POS systems.

-A great thing about Worldpay from FIS is its add-on payment methods for remote transactions.
+A great thing about Worldpay is its add-on payment methods for remote transactions.

-Apart from the card machines, you can add a Worldpay Virtual Terminal for over-the-phone payments.
+Apart from the card machines, you can add Worldpay’s ecommerce solution, which includes a Premium Dashboard, virtual terminal for over-the-phone payments, and Pay by Link for payment links to add in email invoices or communications with customers.
 This contract costs a monthly rolling fee of £10 + VAT and can be cancelled any time with 30 days’ notice.
-It includes access to Pay by Link which allows you to create payment links for email invoices or messages to customers.

 There is also a Worldpay online gateway, which is basically an online checkout for your ecommerce business.
-This may require technical know-how to install on a website, but some website builders, such as EKM, already have a preconfigured setup with Worldpay to ease implementation.
+This may require technical know-how to install on a website, but some website builders – like Shopify, WooCommerce, Adobe Commerce (Magento) and OpenCart – already have a preconfigured setup to ease implementation.

 Customer support and Worldpay reviews